The cartography of suffering: Women Under Siege maps sexualized violence in Syria

 Historically, sexualized violence has been reported months, years, and decades after a conflict, if at all, and justice has been slow to come with evidence uncollected.
 Our hope is that by gathering statistics and individual stories, we will be able to paint a clearer picture of this aspect of the humanitarian crisis.
 Not only will we show whether and how women are suffering from rape and its fallout—we will hopefully provide reporting that can become the base for potential future prosecutions, helping to hold perpetrators accountable.

 Now when we imagine these conflict zones, we can see tangible numbers and stories that are not gathered when it’s too late and evidence has been destroyed.
 We can read live reports of suffering made plain to the world, and we can imagine immediate attention being paid to women who are being raped.

 We can imagine this, but not without your help.
 Please spread the word so we can make it happen: WomenUnderSiegeSyria.crowdmap.com.

 Lauren Wolfe is the director of Women Under Siege.

 Catherine M. Mullaly, MD MPH, is a global health physician and anesthesiologist at Massachusetts General Hospital and Harvard Medical School in Boston, Massachusetts.

-More articles in WMC Women Under Siege by Tag: War, Activism and advocacy, Sexualized violence
+More articles by Tag: War, Activism and advocacy, Sexualized violence